teppokoivula/SearchEngine/README.md

 ];
 ```

-Again, technically the only requirement is a config.php file with the ProcessWire namespace, in which you declare a $theme_args array.
-Everything else is optional.

-If a theme includes style and/or script files, for each type there should be a directory (i.e. `/themes/theme-name/scripts/` and/or `/themes/theme-name/styles/`), and for each file there should be both the file named by params (such as style.css) and a minified file with ".min" in its name (such as style.min.css).
+A theme may include style and script file(s), in which case there should also be a type-specific directory to store them in (i.e. `/themes/theme-name/scripts/` or `/themes/theme-name/styles/`).
+For each file there should be both the "source" file named in the `theme_styles` or `theme_scripts` array (e.g `style.css`) and a minified version with ".min" in its name (e.g. `style.min.css`).

-**Note**: custom themes should be placed within your templates directory, modifying files within the module directory is not recommended, since they may get overwritten in an update.
-You can configure the path of your custom themes via "Advanced" section of SearchEngine module settings.
+*Note: modifying files within the module directory is not recommended, since they may get overwritten in an update.
+You can configure the path for your custom themes via the "Advanced" section of the SearchEngine module config screen.*

 ## Requirements